Türkiye Travelogue — Istanbul, Cappadocia & Aegean Sea

 - Kelebek Special Cave Hotel: Authentic, family-run, good value for money. €75–120/night.

 Rose Valley and Love Valley hikes: The most beautiful hikes in Cappadocia are free.
 Rose Valley (2–3 hours, pink-tinged rocks at sunset) and Love Valley (1 hour, the famous phallic rock formations).
-Starting point: Göreme.
+Both hikes start in Göreme.

-ATV and horse tours: A 2-hour tour through the valleys costs €25–45.
+ATV and horseback tours: A 2-hour tour through the valleys costs €25–45.
 An alternative to hiking, ideal for photo opportunities.

 Ephesus and Pamukkale: The ancient highlights of the Turkish Aegean

-The Turkish Aegean It is the cultural treasure of Türkiye.
+The Turkish Aegean is Turkey's cultural treasure.
 The Greeks, Romans, and Byzantines left behind 3,000 years of civilization here.
-Two places you absolutely must visit are: Ephesus and Pamukkale.
+Two places you absolutely must visit are Ephesus and Pamukkale.
 Both are located inland, southeast of Izmir.

-Area around Ephesus: On the same day trip you can also...
-Castle of the Virgin Mary visit (tradition: Mary spent her last years here), the Temple of Artemis (one of the Seven Wonders of the Ancient World, today only a column remains) and the small town Şirince (charming village, home of excellent fruit wines).
+Surroundings of Ephesus: On the same day trip you can also visit the Virgin Mary's citadel (tradition: Mary spent her last years here), the Temple of Artemis (one of the Seven Wonders of the Ancient World, now only a column remains) and the small town of Şirince (charming village, home to excellent fruit wines).

-Pamukkale: „"Cotton Castle" – the white travertine terraces formed by thermal water are a unique natural wonder.
+Pamukkale: "Cotton Castle" – the white travertine terraces formed by thermal waters are a unique natural wonder.
 UNESCO World Heritage Site.
-The ancient city is located at the top of the plateau.
-Hierapolis with a spectacular Roman amphitheater and the Cleopatra's Pool (Swimming in the warm, ancient pool under ancient columns, €20 extra).
+At the top of the plateau lies the ancient city of Hierapolis with a spectacular Roman amphitheater and Cleopatra's Pool (swimming in the warm ancient pool under ancient columns, €20 extra).
 Total entrance fee: €25.
-Best time: early morning or sunset for photos.
+Best time to visit: early morning or at sunset for photos.

-Bodrum sights: Bodrum Castle including the Underwater Archaeology Museum (15 € entrance fee), Ancient Theatre (free, great view over the city), the marina and of course the turquoise beaches of the Bodrum Peninsula (Gümüşlük with sunsets, Bitez a quiet family beach, Yalıkavak for luxury beach bars).
+Bodrum sights: Bodrum Castle with the Underwater Archaeology Museum (15 € entrance fee), Ancient Theatre (free, great view over the city), the marina and of course the turquoise beaches of the Bodrum peninsula (Gümüşlük with sunset, Bitez quiet family beach, Yalıkavak for luxury beach bars).

 Turkish Riviera: Marmaris, Fethiye and the Blue Cruises

-Marmaris: The lively beach town with a yacht harbor, all-inclusive resorts, and a vibrant promenade.
+Marmaris: This lively beach town boasts a yacht harbor, all-inclusive resorts, and a vibrant promenade.
 It's the starting point for many Blue Cruise tours to Greece or along the coast.
-The ferry to [destination missing] also departs from Marmaris.
-Rhodes (1 hour, €30 one way) – perfect for a trip to Greece.
+A ferry also departs from Marmaris to Rhodes (1 hour, €30 one way) – perfect for a day trip to Greece.

-Fethiye and Ölüdeniz: Fethiye is the quieter option. Ölüdeniz (The "Blue Lagoon") is one of Turkey's most famous beaches – crystal-clear water in a natural lagoon.
-Paragliding from the Babadağ Mountain (1,960 m) is world-class here – €80–120 for a 40-minute tandem flight over the lagoon, with a 2,000 m altitude difference.
-The Ghost Town Kayaköy – an abandoned Greek village dating back to 1923 – makes for an exciting day trip.
+Fethiye and Ölüdeniz: Fethiye is the quieter option. Ölüdeniz (the "Blue Lagoon") boasts some of Turkey's most famous beaches – crystal-clear water in a natural lagoon.
+Paragliding from Mount Babadağ (1,960 m) is world-class here – €80–120 for a 40-minute tandem flight over the lagoon, covering a 2,000 m altitude difference.
+The ghost town of Kayaköy – an abandoned Greek village dating back to 1923 – makes for an interesting day trip.

-Ölüdeniz Lycian Way: One of the most beautiful long-distance hiking trails in the world, running 540 km from Fethiye to Antalya.
-Feasible in sections.
-Highlight: the section Butterfly Valley – a bay accessible only by boat or a 500m descent, with more than 100 butterfly species.
+Ölüdeniz Lycian Way: One of the most beautiful long-distance hiking trails in the world, stretching 540 km from Fethiye to Antalya.
+It can be hiked in sections.
+Highlight: the Butterfly Valley section – a bay accessible only by boat or a 500-meter descent, home to more than 100 butterfly species.

 Blue Cruises: Multi-day sailing trips on traditional Turkish gulet sailing boats.
 Classic routes: